Research & Action Report, Spring/Summer 2009

 The balance of work with family life has always been important issue for the women’s movement and for the Centers.
 The work on early child care and after-school is one way we address these issues, but we’ve also led the way in examining the stresses associated with both women’s and men’s roles at home and in the workplace.
 Work and family are not women’s issues, they are men’s and women’s’ issues.

 Since our earliest years we’ve helped raise awareness and shape the public dialogue on gender equitable education.
 We have maintained a steady focus on the underrepresentation of girls and women in science, technology, engineering, and mathematics—subjects now known as STEM.
 One of the very first projects here, in 1975, was a project on women and math headed by Alice Shaffer, a math professor at Wellesley College; today one of our newest projects is funded by the National Science Foundation and focuses on girls and STEM.
-How Schools Shortchange Girls">How Schools Shortchange Girls, published in 1992, is credited with influencing federal legislation on programs for girls in science and math and inspiring community-based programs in these fields for girls across the country.
+How Schools Shortchange Girls, published in 1992, is credited with influencing federal legislation on programs for girls in science and math and inspiring community-based programs in these fields for girls across the country.

 Other school-related problems we’ve focused on include peer sexual harassment, teasing, and bullying.
 Our research has raised public awareness on these serious issues in schools not only in the U.S. but around the world.